 Program Requirements: Upon admission, and during the course of the program, the radiologic faculty will carefully observe and evaluate the student's suitability for the profession.
-If in the opinion of the radiologic faculty a student does not exhibit appropriate demeanor, the student may be asked to withdraw from the program.

 Students who receive a final grade lower than "C" in any of the courses in the radiologic technology sequence must obtain permission from the instructional department to continue the major in radiologic technology.